Bolémvn

 Bryan Mounkala born November 29, 1996 in Mantes-la-Jolie (France) better known as Bolémvn is a French rapper and singer from Évry, Essonne, Île-de-France, France.

+Life and Career

-He grew up in famous Bâtiment 7 in Évry where Koba LaD and Kodes also comes from.
+He grew up in famous Bâtiment 7 in Évry where Koba LaD and Kodes also come from.
 After releasing two EPs and notably "Eh boy", he signed with Capitol Label Services, a big rap label.
 His 2020 album Vol 169 was a huge success and charted in France, Belgium and Switzerland and reached number 15 on the French Albums Chart.
 This was followed up with the album Anarchiste in 2021.